How to mark your putts in Upsi: a step-by-step guide

 You can decide to stop and start collecting mid round too:

-- To stop collecting stats, choose "Skip this round" putt input dialog
+- To stop collecting stats, choose "Skip this round" in the putt input dialog

-- To resume, select "Resume collecting putts" for the hamburger menu
+- To resume, select "Resume collecting putts" from the game menu

 What to record